-The chapter on Healing Charms features all sorts of remedies which were used by folk in past times.
-From easing childbirth to mending bones, curing toothache to removing warts (there are many remedies for this!) a great emphasis of magic was applied to helping others.
+The chapter on Healing Charms features all sorts of remedies that were used by folk in past times.
+From easing childbirth to mending bones, curing toothache to removing warts (there are many remedies for this!), a great emphasis on magic was applied to helping others.

 There are many fascinating anecdotes and examples of how witchcraft has been used, including the encouragement of the use of effigies of Adolf Hitler with pins being stuck in "his nethers" to assist the war effort!